• Skip to main content

 Get your child some physical activity.
 Exercise is vital for mental health, so do everything you can to get your teen moving.
 Teens should aim for at least an hour of physical activity per day, but it doesn’t have to be tedious or difficult.
 Dancing, playing ball games, skateboarding, hiking, walking the dog, and many other fun things can be done to make exercise enjoyable.

 Limit screen time.
-Teens frequently turn to the internet to avoid their problems, however as screen time increases, physical activity and time with family friends decreases.
+Teens frequently turn to the internet to avoid their problems, however as screen time increases, physical activity and time with family and friends decreases.
 Both of these are contributing factors to worsening depression.

 Serve healthy meals.
 Ensure that your child is getting the nourishment they require for optimal brain health and mood support, such as high-quality protein, healthy fats, and fresh fruits and vegetables.
 Sugary and starchy foods which are usually eaten by teenagers to make them feel better can only worsen their energy and mood.

 Get your teen enough rest.
 Teenagers require more sleep than grownups to perform at their best.
 They require up to 9-10 hours every night.
-Ensure that your child is getting enough of vital, mood-boosting sleep.
+Ensure that your child is getting enough vital, mood-boosting sleep.

 Is school making you depressed?